Dmitry Raskin. “They read names…”

 “This was done for the great Goal, for the great Power of our Homeland, for the sake of the great Power.”

-“Pity the people, of course, but the sausage was cheap.”
+“Pity the people, of course, but at least the sausage was cheap.”

-As for the registry of “foreign agents” — some will just shrug it off, it’s not their problem,
+As for the registry of “foreign agents” — some will just shrug it off, not our problem,

-others will say there is no smoke without fire and not everything is so straighforward.
+others will say there is no smoke without a fire and not everything is so straighforward.

 They read, from morning till evening: